bosnet/tokennet-wallet-android/README.md

 # Tokennet-wallet-android
-BOScoin tokennet wallet for Android by BlockchainOS, Inc It is designed to enhance security to solve the problem of users losing or taken over their seed key.
+BOScoin tokennet wallet for Android by BlockchainOS, Inc

+It is designed to enhance security to solve the problem of users losing or taken over their seed key.

-For more information please see the website.
+For more information please refer to the website.

 # Status
 The current version has been implemented Android Basic UI.